-We provide a home for as long as someone needs it, along with meaningful work in our social enterprise.
-Living in a stable environment with the opportunity to work helps our companions, as residents are known, to regain lost self-esteem and the confidence to get back on their feet.
+Homelessness charity Emmaus provides a home for as long as someone needs it, with meaningful work in our social enterprises.
+Our companions (as residents are known) live in a stable environment.
+They have the opportunity to work and to regain lost self-esteem and the confidence to get back on their feet.

-There are currently 29 Emmaus communities across the UK, providing a home and meaningful work to more than 815 formerly homeless people.
-In addition to this, there are five emerging groups, working hard to establish new communities.
-Together, we are working towards a target of being able to offer 1,000 companion rooms by 2020.
+There are currently 29 Emmaus communities across the UK.
+Together they provide a home and meaningful work to more than 815 formerly homeless people.
+In addition to this, there are five emerging groups working hard to establish new communities.

 Like any flourishing community, Emmaus is most successful when everyone makes a contribution.
-For us, that means working together in the social enterprise, to generate funds needed to support the community and the companions that call it home.
+For us, that means working together in the social enterprise.
+Social enterprises generate funds to support each community and the companions that call it home.

-In return, companions are expected to work 40 hours per week, or as much as they are able, in the charity’s social enterprise.
-They are required to sign off all benefits with the exception of housing benefit, which is claimed to help support the community.
+Companions work 40 hours per week, or as much as they are able, in the charity’s social enterprise.
+They sign off all benefits with the exception of housing benefit, which is claimed to help support the community.
 The ultimate goal is for each community to become self-sufficient, supporting itself with the revenue it generates through its businesses.

-The Emmaus model has a huge impact on restoring confidence and self-respect, as companions take responsibility for keeping their community going and work hard to support themselves and others.
+The Emmaus model has a huge impact on restoring confidence and self-respect.
+Companions take responsibility for keeping their community going and work hard to support themselves and others.

 For every £1 spent with Emmaus there is an £11 social, economic and environmental return on investment.